rust-lang/rust-wiki-backup/Proposal-to-address-Dan's-bug.md

 - L = *L' where L' has type @mut or @const
 - L = *L' where L' has type ~mut or ~const
 - L = L'[_] where L' has type [mut _] or [const _]

+## Additional changes that might make sense

+We could add a copy pattern `copy P`: it causes the value to be copied into immutable memory and then matches the pattern `P` against it.
+This is just a useful shorthand.

+We should also allow fields that are not declared as mutable to be assigned if the record itself in a mutable location.
+For example:

+    fn foo() {
+        let mut pnt = {x: 32, y: 64};
+        pnt = {x: 33, y: 65}; // if this is legal...
+        pnt.x += 1; // ...why not these?
+        pnt.y += 1;
+    }

 ## Appendix A: Type system hole